valaxin/castle/readme.md

 # castle

-> an exersise in rolling my own web-space
+> an exercise in rolling my own webspace.

 ## What is this?

-javascript written, server side rendered, netlify hosted, personal webspace.
+A javascript based, server side rendered, netlify hosted, personal webspace.

 ## Concepts and Practices

-> posts written in markdown, wrapped in pug and provided as html.
+> Articles are written in markdown, wrapped with pug, and therefore is provided as html.

-on build the app looks into the `/app/markdown` folder reading each `.md`, info from is used to contruct a pug template wrapper using `/app/templates/_article.pug`
+On build the app looks into the `/app/markdown` folder reading each `.md`, info from is used to contruct a pug template wrapper using `/app/templates/_article.pug`.

-articles are processed independently from webpack, the structure of this application allows for both to be provided the same data.

 ---

-I'm taking a technology stack consisting of nodejs, webpack, babel, pugjs, markdown, scss.
-The idea is that I build a fully functional modern web space one can easily post to, use as a portfolio, display code examples, host a software for use or download, etc. With an internal design that's flexible and modern following functional and reusable patterns... mostly.
+Technology stack consisting of nodejs, webpack, babel, pugjs, markdown, scss.
+The idea is that I build a fully functional modern web space one can easily post to, use as a portfolio, display code examples, etc. With an internal design that's flexible and modern following functional and reusable patterns.

 ---